 The firm is small and all principals are actively engaged in the company’s portfolio of clients.
 We have over 50 years of combined experience on Arizona issues.
 This translates into unparalleled connections and a unique understanding of Arizona.

 Chuck Coughlin has over 30 years of experience in Arizona public affairs, lobbying, politics, and strategic messaging.
-Coughlin founded HighGround 20 years ago, spanning three Presidents, five Governors, eight Senate Presidents, and seven Speakers of the House.
+He is the founder and President of HighGround, Inc. – one of the most successful public affairs firms in Arizona.
+HighGround will be celebrating its 23rd anniversary in 2019, spanning three Presidents, four Governors, nine Senate Presidents, and eight Speakers of the House.

 Mr. Coughlin is a four-time honoree as “Best Political Operative” from the Arizona Capital Times and was also previously named “Person You Would Least Like as a Political Opponent.”
-Coughlin and his team have been recognized multiple times for its campaign work by Campaigns and Elections and have earned more than two-dozen awards from the American Association of Political Consultants including “2014 Campaign Excellence Public Affairs/Advocacy Campaign of the Year” for Governor Brewer’s Medicaid Restoration.
+Coughlin and his team has won over 50 awards from Campaigns and Elections and the American Association of Political Consultants for their work including “2014 Campaign Excellence Public Affairs/Advocacy Campaign of the Year” for Medicaid Restoration.

-Coughlin has played a key role in several recent major public policy issues including higher education; reliable and affordable power generation; the Yes on 480 public hospital bond; Medicaid Restoration; battling against the dangers of energy deregulation; and the passage of Proposition 100 – the temporary one-cent sales tax increase passed by 64% of Arizona voters to stabilize the State’s budget in 2010.
-Mr. Coughlin is also passionate about State Trust Land Reform and illegal immigration reform – two key issues that he believes are critical to Arizona’s future economy.
+Passionate about Arizona and its future, Chuck Coughlin spends his time, energy, and political capital on policy efforts that make Arizona a better place.
+He has played a key role in several recent major public policy issues including higher education; reliable and affordable power generation; the Yes on 480 public hospital bond; Medicaid Restoration; battling against the dangers of energy deregulation; and the passage of Proposition 100 – the temporary one-cent sales tax increase passed by 64% of Arizona voters to stabilize the State’s budget in 2010.
+Mr. Coughlin is also passionate about State Trust Land Reform, long term water planning, immigration and border security reform – all key issues that he believes are critical to Arizona’s future economy.

 Coughlin was asked to serve by then-Secretary of State Jan Brewer as the Chairman of her Transition Team when she became Governor in 2009.
 As the Transition Team Chairman, Coughlin assembled a diverse team of business and community leaders who recommended to the Governor her executive management team, senior policy positions, cabinet recommendations and coordinated her swearing in ceremonies.
 He served as lead strategist for Governor Brewer’s 2010 bid for a second term.